 Walk through the center with us…

-Xxxx square feet of space on the main floor is adaptable for many uses and more than one activity, group, or event at one time.
-The large gathering room welcomes neighbors for informal, small get-togethers, space for cards and other games, coffee with friends, and more, and can also be arranged for community get-togethers and events of interest to residents.
-An alcove offers another nook for conversation or games, musicians, or the often popular coffee maker.
-The meeting room/classroom is for board meetings, civic groups or committees, lectures or classes of interest to the community; use by the SHFPD for training, classes, its meetings and other needs, and can be cleared to allow flow from the gathering room for community gatherings.
-A library/small conference room allows conversation, meeting with a client, quiet work away from home, games, or small group meetings.
+Xxxx square feet of space is adaptable for many uses and more than one activity, group, or event at one time.
+The Legends Room welcomes neighbors for informal, small get-togethers, space for cards and other games, coffee with friends, and more, and can also be combined with the Legends Pavilion for community get-togethers and events of interest to residents.
+Either space can be used for board meetings, civic groups or committees, lectures or classes of interest to the community; use by the SHFPD for training, classes.
+Both areas will have ample charging stations, and the Legends Room will have special audio visual equipment.
+A library/porch allows conversation, meeting with a client, quiet work away from home, games, or small group meetings.
 The kitchen will be a “reheat kitchen” equipped with ovens and easy to use by the SHHA and community groups or potential renters.
-The bathrooms and locker rooms will be all new with showers.
+The flexible space may be an exercise/fitness space, or initially a CERT storage space, and is also designed as a sleeping shelter in a disaster.
+In Phase 2, the bathrooms and locker rooms will renovated and new outdoor showers will be installed.

-A new treasure for Sleepy Hollow will open its doors for the summer of 2020.
+A new treasure for Sleepy Hollow will open its doors for the spring of 2021.
 Planned for community use and events of interest to the community, it will also be available for rent on a limited basis.
 Now it is up to you to paint the pictures of what you would like to do and see in these spaces.

 Learn more of the history and process of the efforts that have been underway and accomplished since 2011, when repair and rebuild assessments were first made.
 Visit the Sleepy Hollow Charitable Foundation for project details and how you can help, including pledging and donating.